 This article has been added at the request of visitors to this website seeking historical, anecdotal or medical/veterinary information on the occurrence of horned cats.
-Unlike winged cats, which are common in folklore, documented in the media and whose abnormality is documented in veterinary literature, accounts of horned cats are rare or absent.
+Unlike winged cats, which are common in folklore and documented in the media, accounts of horned cats are quite rare.

 In Middle Ages Europe, horns were sometimes added to depictions of everyday creatures - including humans - to indicate that the creatures were demons or were otherwise linked to the devil.
 Horns and a forked tail have long been associated with the devil so this convention allowed poorly literate individuals could understand the pictures.
 This does not suggest the existence of horned cats in real life.

 In more recent years, fantasy writers and role-play game writers/players have invented many fabulous beasts.
 Some are purely imaginative while others are peculiar amalgams of real life creatures.
 No doubt horned cats or horned big cats appear somewhere or other in books and games.

 "Horns" have been widely reported in humans with a number of cases in historical medical literature and in books of human curiosities ("freaks"), but what of reports of horned cats?
 Given their association with witchcraft in Europe, there appear to be tales of bat-winged cats but seemingly none of horned cats?
 I am not familiar enough with Eastern mythology to know if horned cats appear there.